 Coronavirus impact on BAE Systems’ UK education outreach programmes

-To help protect the health and wellbeing of everyone as much as possible, we have decided to suspend all our education outreach including our schools roadshow programme and work experience placements.
-We are sorry to have disappointing news but our teams will continue to monitor this unprecedented situation and we will resume our education outreach when it is safe to do so.
+To help protect the health and wellbeing of everyone as much as possible, we have decided to offer a number of virtual education outreach activities for example our schools roadshow programme and work experience placements.
+Please visit the website regularly; as opportunities arise to broaden our UK Education Outreach offer, we will update the website.

 Work experience for 14 to 18 years